-VAALCO owns producing properties and conducts exploration activities as an operator in Gabon, West Africa, conducts exploration activities as an operator in Angola, West Africa, conducts exploration activities as a non-operator in Equatorial Guinea, West Africa, and has conducted exploration activities as a non-operator in the British North Sea.
+VAALCO owns producing properties and conducts exploration activities as an operator in Gabon, West Africa, conducts exploration activities as an operator in Angola, West Africa, and conducts exploration activities as a non-operator in Equatorial Guinea, West Africa.
 VAALCO is the operator of unconventional and conventional resource properties in the United States located in Montana, South Dakota, and North Texas.
 The Company also owns minor interests in conventional production activities as a non-operator in the United States.